cappe987/cappe987.github.io/content/docs/wiretime.md

 for plotting afterwards.

 `-i, --interval <milliseconds>`
 Interval between packets.
-Default: 1000
+Default: 1000.

 `-b, --batch_size <count>`
 Amount of packets to include in every output.
-Together with pkts_per_sec this determines how often it will show outputs.
-Default: 1
+Outputs the average time of all packets in the batch.
+Default: 1.

 `-S, --software_tstamp`
 Perform software timestamping instead of hardware timestamping.